-Located in Spain’s northern plateau, Ribera del Duero is approximately ninety minutes from Madrid by road.
 Over the last few decades, the region has become a premier source of world-class red wine.
-The region is characterised by its flat, rocky terrain, and its most famous vineyards can be found around Peñafiel and Aranda del Duero.
-It benefits greatly from soils deposited by the river Duero and the terrain provides ideal growing conditions for the Tempranillo grape, known locally as “Tinto Fino”.
+The region is characterised by its flat, rocky terrain, and its most famous vineyards can be found close to Peñafiel and Aranda de Duero where the terrain provides ideal growing conditions for the Tempranillo grape, known locally as “Tinto Fino.”

 Ribera del Duero was officially designated a D.O region in 1982, by an organisation of wine growers who aspired to promote their wines.
 Since then, the area has been transformed through the replanting of vineyards and significant investment into modern winemaking techniques by both small, family-run wineries and large corporations.

 Ribera del Duero has just over 300 vineyards occupying approximately 120 square kilometres, and is home to arguably Spain’s most prestigious and iconic winery: Vega Sicilia.
 The region is well known for its Romanesque architecture and stunning natural beauty and attracts lovers of history and culture from around the world.
 In recent years the region has also become increasingly popular as a destination for wine tourism.
 There is even a museum dedicated to Spanish winemaking in the impressive Moorish castle in Peñafiel.